calroc/AVRV/avrvm.rst

   .def Working = r16

-The "word" word needs to track how many bytes it's read.
+The "word" word needs to track how many bytes it has read.
 This is also reused by find::

   .def word_counter = r17